 The element of problem-solving that is so central to user experience design drew Virginia in.
 She felt this was infinitely more valuable than jumping to conclusions without genuinely investigating the problem.
 To Virginia, UX was “science and art blended together”, and she was intrigued by the process of conducting user research and taking the time to identify the core issues of a product’s development.

 With Virginia’s mind made up, the question arose as to how she would make the switch.
 Considering her already-solid background in tech, a master’s degree didn’t seem necessary.
 What she truly needed was flexibility—a way that she could study remotely, and choose her own hours.
-Rigorous research highlighted CareerFoundry as the most viable option, and one phone call with our Career Advisors later, she was enrolled as a student.
+Rigorous research highlighted CareerFoundry as the most viable option, and one phone call with our program advisors later, she was enrolled as a student.

 “I loved studying with CareerFoundry—and particularly enjoyed the immersion course.
 That’s when I really started to blossom and really truly get into the nit ‘n’ grit of UX.
 It was so valuable, and really taught me the possibilities of UX.”